 Tips: After the sun goes down, the iconic monuments of Budapest are bathed in spotlights.
 Walking along the river in a loop from Margaret Bridge to Chain Bridge (and crossing both bridges) provides fabulous views – and doesn’t add a single dime to your Budapest cost of travel!

-Click here for a map from Margaret Bridge to Chain Bridge.
+Map from Margaret Bridge to Chain Bridge.

-Our Top Tips For Budapest On A Budget
+Our Top Tips For Budapest on a Budget

 Budapest Currency: Hungarian Forint (HUF) | Currency Converter